-Establishing THC Per Se Limits: Blood Testing
+Establishing THC Per Se Limits: Blood/Serum Testing

-In the government's backgrounder on Bill C-46, they propose two different per se limits for blood levels of THC: 2ng/ml and 5ng/ml.29 Although Bill C-46 contemplates a tough approach to driving under the influence of cannabis, there is ongoing debate within the scientific literature on the most effective and accurate ways to establish a level of impairment, similar to blood alcohol content (BAC).
+Although Bill C-46 contemplates a tough approach to driving under the influence of cannabis, there is ongoing debate within the scientific literature on the most effective and accurate ways to establish a level of impairment, similar to blood alcohol content (BAC).
 As it currently stands, cannabis detection devices or tests are only able to determine previous use of cannabis through presence of THC, which is not a test of impairment itself.
 This issue in detection is further complicated when assessing individuals who use cannabis for medical purposes, as authorized by their physician.